lekoala/silverstripe-excel-import-export/README.md

 The import handlers only need to implement a `load` method that needs to return a result string or a `BulkLoader_Result` object.

-## Todo

-- More tests and refactoring
-- Handle large exports with ease

 ## Compatibility